-Across the spectrum
+Across the spectrum (Archived)

 Against a low interest rate backdrop, Paul Hatfield, chief investment officer and head of the Americas at the Alcentra Group, takes an upbeat stance on credit and loan market prospects despite some market concerns about the potential for overheated valuations and deteriorating credit values.
 Here, he explores the latest developments and prospects in the sector.